secureblue/secureblue.github.io/content/FAQ.md

 Extensions in Trivalent are disabled by default, for security reasons it is not advised to use them.
 If you want content/ad blocking, that is already built into Trivalent and enabled by default.
 If you require extensions, you can re-enable them by disabling the `Disable Extensions` toggle under `chrome://settings/security`, then restart your browser (this toggle is per-profile).
 \
 \
 If the extension you installed doesn't work, it is likely because it requires WebAssembly (WASM) for some cryptographic library or some other optimizations (this is the case with the Bitwarden extension).
-To re-enable JavaScript JIT and WASM for extensions, enable the feature `chrome://flags/#internal-page-jit`.
+To re-enable JavaScript JIT and WASM for an extension, visit `chrome://extensions`, under the extension with the issues, go `Details -> Site Settings`, then scroll to `V8 Optimizer` and flip to allow.

 ### [How do I customize secureblue?](#customization)
 {: #customization}